DiceTechJobs/RelevancyFeedback/README.md

             <bool name="uf.boost">true</bool>
             <!-- Relative per-field boosts on the extracted terms (similar to edismax qf parameter -->
             <!-- NOTE: with  uf.normflboosts=true, all terms are normalized so that the total importance of each
-            	field on the query is the same, then these relative boosts are applied per field -->
+            	field on the query is the same, then these relative boosts are applied per field-->

             <str  name="uf.qf">skillsFromskills^4.5 titleFromJobTitle^6.0</str>

             <!-- Returns the top k terms (see regular solr MLT handler) -->